buildasaurs/Buildasaur/README.md

 Troubleshooting
 ---------------
-In case Builda crashes (God forbid), you can find crash logs at `~/Library/Logs/DiagnosticReports/Buildasaur-*`.
+In case Builda crashes, you can find crash logs at `~/Library/Logs/DiagnosticReports/Buildasaur-*`.
 Please let me know if that happens and I'll take a look.
 Also, Builda logs (pretty verbosely) to `~/Library/Application Support/Buildasaur/Builda.log`, so this is another place to watch in case of any problems.

 Contributing
 ------------